aakinlalu/Question-and-Answers-Classification-using-Keras-and-MLflow/README.md

 **Inference**:
 The assumption can not be established since majority of the questions do not have right sentencse (Label 1).
-To continue the application, observations woth not correct sentences will be removed from the dataset
+To continue the application, observations with no correct sentences will be removed from the dataset

 ##### Sample of new dataframe -- question_df